+Secondary outcomes

 Secondary outcomes will be the proportion of clubs who implement each of the following policies and practices.
-This will be assessed as the proportion of junior club representatives who report via telephone interview that, in the past season: 1) alcohol was not available or consumed during junior competition; 2) alcohol was not available or consumed at junior events or presentations; 3) alcohol was not present in the change rooms when under 18 players were present; 4) alcohol manufacturers, wholesalers, retailers or other businesses whose core function is to sell alcohol were not promoted or advertised by the club on any junior apparel; 5) alcohol was not used for prizes, rewards or for fundraising; 6) the club was compliant with the relevant state tobacco legislation;

-7) the club promoted all junior events as smoke free;

-8) water was promoted as the drink of choice for junior players;

-9) multiple healthy food and beverage options (e.g. fruit, vegetables and non-sugar sweetened drink) were available at the canteen or barbeque;

-10) the purchase of healthy choices at the canteen or barbeque was promoted by ensuring healthy food and beverage options were displayed prominently;

-11) the club encouraged parents to provide healthy snacks (e.g. fruit and water) for junior players

-12) the club conducted at least one recruitment activity prior to the beginning of the winter sporting season to attract new junior players and retain current players;

-13) the club has a Participation policy that it communicated to members, coaches, officials and volunteers to ensure junior players were provided with equal opportunities for participation at both training and during games;

-14) the club has a Code of Conduct policy which it communicated to all members, and ensured member agreement was recorded;

-15) the club has a Spectator Behaviour policy that was promoted and clearly visible at the club;

-16) the club has a written Good Sports Junior policy, which outlines the club's practices with regards to alcohol consumption, tobacco use, healthy eating and physical activity at junior competitions and events.
+This will be assessed as the proportion of junior club representatives who report via telephone interview that, in the past season:

+1. Alcohol was not available or consumed during junior competition;

+- 2. Alcohol was not available or consumed at junior events or presentations; - 3.
+Alcohol was not present in the change rooms when under 18 players were present; - 4.
+Alcohol manufacturers, wholesalers, retailers or other businesses whose core function is to sell alcohol were not promoted or advertised by the club on any junior apparel; - 5.
+Alcohol was not used for prizes, rewards or for fundraising; - 6.
+The club was compliant with the relevant state tobacco legislation; - 7.
+The club promoted all junior events as smoke free; - 8.
+Water was promoted as the drink of choice for junior players; - 9.
+Multiple healthy food and beverage options (eg, fruit, vegetables and non-sugar-sweetened drink) were available at the canteen or barbecue; - 10.
+The purchase of healthy choices at the canteen or barbecue was promoted by ensuring healthy food and beverage options were displayed prominently; - 11.
+The club encouraged parents to provide healthy snacks (eg, fruit and water) for junior players - 12.
+The club conducted at least one recruitment activity prior to the beginning of the winter sporting season to attract new junior players and retain current players; - 13.
+The club has a Participation policy that it communicated to members, coaches, officials and volunteers to ensure junior players were provided with equal opportunities for participation at both training and during games; - 14.
+The club has a Code of Conduct policy that it communicated to all members and ensured member agreement was recorded; - 15.
+The club has a Spectator Behaviour policy that was promoted and clearly visible at the club; - 16.
+The club has a written Good Sports Junior policy, which outlines the club's practices with regards to alcohol consumption, tobacco use, healthy eating and physical activity at junior competitions and events.

-Other secondary outcomes will be child exposure alcohol and tobacco, child healthy food and drink purchases, opportunities for physical activity (equal participation), and provision of a safe playing environment (code of conduct).
+Other secondary outcomes will be child exposure alcohol and tobacco, child healthy food and drink purchases, opportunities for physical activity (equal participation) and provision of a safe playing environment (code of conduct).
 This will be assessed as the proportion of parents of junior players at the club who report via telephone interview that, in the past season:

-1) they have not consumed alcohol at the club during junior matches or events;

-2) they have not smoked tobacco at the club during junior matches or events;

-3) they have signed the club's Code of Conduct policy;.

-4) the club encouraged them to bring healthy snacks for junior players by providing them with information about healthy snacks and the club's policy about healthy snacks; 5) a healthy food item was usually purchased from the club canteen by/for their child; 6) a healthy beverage was usually purchased from the club canteen by/for their child; 7) their child spent as much time involved in training and on the field during games as other children in their team.
+- 1. They have not consumed alcohol at the club during junior matches or events; - 2.
+They have not smoked tobacco at the club during junior matches or events; - 3.
+They have signed the club's Code of Conduct policy;. - 4.
+The club encouraged them to bring healthy snacks for junior players by providing them with information about healthy snacks and the club's policy about healthy snacks;

+- 5. A healthy food item was usually purchased from the club canteen by/for their child; - 6.
+A healthy beverage was usually purchased from the club canteen by/for their child; - 7.
+Their child spent as much time involved in training and on the field during games as other children in their team.

 Opportunities for regular physical activity for children will also be assessed by measuring the number of junior players (under 18 years) registered to play at each club.
-This information is held by the leagues the clubs belong to, therefore research staff will request this de-identified data from the leagues directly.
+This information is held by the leagues the clubs belong to; therefore, research staff will request this deidentified data from the leagues directly.